以上のような歴史的経緯から、今日、ニュージーランドに住むマオリにとって、英語を話すことは当たり前のことに過ぎない。今日例外なくマオリは英語を話すといっていい。それは、マオリが生きるために、まさに好むと好まざるとにかかわらず、身につけてこざるをえなかった過程なのである。

 “Māori Without Exception Speak English, But There Are Māori Who Do Not Speak Māori”

-Their grandparents' generation spoke Māori fluently, but their parents' generation was twisted, so to speak, into a generation where British English is more dominant than Māori language.
-In other words, for the sake of their own livelihood, the grandparents' generation, being pessimistic about the future of their own mother tongue, encouraged their children to speak English rather than their own mother tongue, Māori.
-Therefore, the generation of parents of today's children can be said to be the generation that was robbed of the Māori language.
+While their grandparents' generation spoke Māori fluently, their parents' generation, so to speak, was a generation in which British English became more dominant than the Māori language.
+In other words, out of concern for their children's futures, the grandparents' generation—having become pessimistic about the survival of their own language—encouraged their children to speak English rather than Māori.
+As a result, today's parents' generation can be seen as the one that was stripped of the Māori language.

-Again, it bears repeating that the cause of this sad state of affairs for Māori is none other than the history of Christianization and Anglicization by the British.
+It bears repeating that the root cause of this linguistic loss among the Māori is the history of Christianization and Anglicization by the British.